dehora/nakadi-book-spike/docs/getting-started.md

 ### Notes

-We maintain a [Frequently Asked Questions (FAQ)](./faq.html) in the documentation.
-If you're having trouble getting started, you might find an answer there.
+If you're having trouble getting started, you might find an answer in the [Frequently Asked Questions (FAQ)](./faq.html) section of the documentation.

 #### Ports